-We are often concerned about how much of the personal details we should share with our health and social care providers.
+We are often concerned about confidentiality in health and social care, how much of the personal details we should share with our health and social care providers.
 We think twice before sharing our information with even our closest people.
 When we tell the much-needed data to our care provider, we fear there is a chance they will leak the word out.

 As a part of health and social care providers, it is necessary to maintain the client’s information privacy.
 It upholds a service provider’s professionalism and ensures that the client’s data is safe with them.
 Clients will be more comfortable to take the service.